Frequently Asked Questions

 NO, Mainland China is not excluded from the Asia Award.
 As a matter of fact, Professor Yau first initiated the Award in Mainland China in 2008.
-YHSA(Mainland China) has been running successfully for a decade in Mainland China and it is best to keep YHSA(Mainland China) focuses on Mainland students in order to continue to nurture them to success with dedicated resources and attention.
+YHSA has been running successfully for over a decade in Mainland China and it is best to keep the focus of YHSA(Mainland China) on Mainland students in order to continue to nurture them to success with dedicated resources and attention.

 Q4.
 Is YHSA(Asia) entirely managed by The Hong Kong Academy of Sciences (ASHK)?

 YES, it is possible.
-Although a student can only be listed in one team in any subject category, it is possible for he/she to join more than one team of multiple subject categories.
+Although a student can only be listed in one team in any subject category, it is possible for him/her to join more than one team of multiple subject categories.
 For example, a student can join two teams, one in Mathematics and one in Biology.
-However he/she cannot join two teams of the same subject category.
+However the student cannot join two teams in Mathematics.

 NO. Each team shall only have ONE supervising teacher.

-YHSA(Asia) will email a Registration Number to your team, supervising teacher and academic advisor (if any) if your registration has been accepted.
+YHSA(Asia) will email a Registration Number to all team member(s) and supervising teacher if your registration has been accepted.
 So it is important that you provide the correct email address(es) to us.

-Q14.
-Can we change our team members after registration?
+Q13.
+Can we change our team members after successful registration?

 NO, change of team members is normally NOT allowed after successful registration.
 We hope to nurture students’ persistence in research activities and patience in investigation, and we hope all team members, once committed, could start and complete the research project together.
 However if you encounter unforeseeable and difficult circumstances, you should first consult your supervising teacher.
-After seeking endorsement from your school(s), you could write to us and our Regional Director will consider your case on an exceptional basis.
+Then you could write to us stating your justification, and our Regional Director will consider your case on an exceptional basis.

 Not exactly.
 YHSA(Asia) is a research-based competition.
 It emphasises on innovation, originality, creativity and persistence in research activities.
 It encourages students and teachers to formulate issues with quantitative precision and scientific rationales.
 Scholarship and clarity of written report is ONLY one of the selection criteria.

 NO, YHSA(Asia) does not guarantee university admission.
 However, one of our goals is to establish YHSA(Asia) as a reference for university admission.
-From the experience of YHSA(Mainland China), over the years more than half of the awardees have got admission into Tsinghua University, Peking University, Harvard University, Massachusetts Institute of Technology, Yale University, Princeton University, etc.
+From the experience of YHSA, over the years more than half of the awardees have been admitted to Tsinghua University, Peking University, Harvard University, Massachusetts Institute of Technology, Yale University, Princeton University, etc.